 The seminar has as theme the Public Higher Education in Brazil, addressing in particular two issues: expansion and dropout.
 On the first aspect, it aims to make a regionalized analysis of the expansion of the Federal Institutions of Higher Education in the territory with reference to the volume of enrollment and the profile of graduates.
 By publishing a detailed examination of the regional profile of in-person undergraduate students, we expect to demonstrate the significant contribution that this public policy of higher education has made to the process of social inclusion, research and professional training in Brazil.
 Dropout will also be addressed, problematising the current use of definitions and measures to evaluate institutions.
 Such uses have often been aligned with a quantitative, fiscalist and with a markedly colonial perspective.

 Inclusion is a broad and complex principle and, as such, it should be a subject for reflection and guidance for education policies and practices.
-Assuming this premise, the Observatory for Education and Training Policies (OP.Edu) invites researchers Alice Ribeiro (Head of the Inclusion Support Centre, University of Porto, Portugal), Cássia Sofiato (Department of Philosophy of Education and Education Sciences, Faculty of Education, University of São Paulo, Brazil) and researcher Joaquim Melro (Director of António Sérgio Training Centre and researcher at the University of Lisbon, Portugal), who will reflect and discuss in this online Colloquium open to the public, the epistemological, educational and cultural complexity that has shaped the principles and practices of inclusive education.
+Assuming this premise, the Observatory for Education and Training Policies (OP.Edu) invites the following researchers to reflect and discuss, in this online colloquium open to the public, the epistemological, educational and cultural complexity that has shaped the principles and practices of inclusive education:

-The event, organized by OP.Edu with the collaboration of the School of Education of IPLUSO, will be held and broadcast online.
+The event, organized by OP.Edu in collaboration with the School of Education of IPLUSO, will be held and broadcast online.
 Link: https://videoconf-colibri.zoom.us/j/98469945254

-Those interested in obtaining this certification will need to register on this link: https://www.cfantoniosergio.edu.pt/
+Those interested in obtaining this certification will need to register at the following link: https://www.cfantoniosergio.edu.pt/

-The Colloquium will also include the participation of Teresa Teixeira Lopo (OP.Edu-CeiED) in the Opening and Rui Gomes (OP.Edu-CES), who will be responsible for the Moderation of the debate.
+The Colloquium will also include the participation of Teresa Teixeira Lopo (OP.Edu-CeiED) for the Opening, and Rui Gomes (OP.Edu-CES), who will be responsible for the Moderation of the debate.

-The event, organized by OP.Edu with the collaboration of the Citizen Science Doctoral College – CeiED (CDCC), will be held and broadcast online.
+The event, organized by OP.Edu in collaboration with the Citizen Science Doctoral College – CeiED (CDCC), will be held and broadcast online.

 Participation in the Colloquium is free, but prior registration is required at: https://forms.gle/r2VssSuMAwaqbd758

-With this Colloquium taking place on November 24, in pursuit of its mission to disseminate and share scientific knowledge, OP.Edu joins the celebration of the National Day of Scientific Culture created in honor of professor, science communicator and researcher Rómulo de Carvalho.
+With this Colloquium taking place on November 24, and in pursuit of its mission to disseminate and share scientific knowledge, OP.Edu joins the celebration of the National Day of Scientific Culture, created in honor of professor, science communicator and researcher Rómulo de Carvalho.

 This roundtable intends to promote a dialogue about teaching practices based on an anti-oppressive conception of education.
 It will be a space to debate pedagogical practices that challenge the hierarchies that maintain social inequalities through unequal power relations and that, therefore, seek to confront injustices that marginalize and harm individuals and social groups.